 In 1938, my grandmother was 28 years old.
 She and my grandfather had already divorced, or at least separated.
 (My father describes it as one of a string of failed relationships in her life.

-In any case, my grandfather, who was a taxi driver, was making a living smuggling Jews out of Germany, and despite my grandmother’s vitriol towards him, he, of course, found a way to get her — and their son — out of Berlin on the night that happened to be Kristallnacht, the Night of Broken Glass, when Nazis famously ransacked, devastated and destroyed Jewish homes and businesses across Germany, brutalized defenseless people and carted 33,000 Jewish-German men off to concentration camps.
+In any case, my grandfather, who was a taxi driver, was helping smuggle Jews out of Germany, and despite my grandmother’s vitriol towards him, he, of course, found a way to get her — and their son — out of Berlin on the night that happened to be Kristallnacht, the Night of Broken Glass, a Nazi organized pogrom, when Nazis infamously ransacked, devastated and destroyed Jewish homes and businesses across Germany, while murderng several families and brutalizing defenseless people.
+They also burned several hundred synagogues, while arresting 33,000 Jewish-German men and carting them off to Dachau, the first and one of most brutqal of the concentration camps.

 On this terrifying night, my grandmother and my father were dropped off near an inn that was known to be sympathetic to fleeing Jews.
 It was within eyesight of the Belgian border.
 While it was illegal for Jews to travel within Germany, the Belgians wanted nothing to do with Jewish refugees either.
 To the Belgians, these Jews were Germans and could just as easily be enemy spies.